Hit and Run DUI – No Jail – No Probation

 A Hit and Run in Michigan, also referred to as Failed to Stop or Identify after Property Damage Accident, MCL 257.618, is a criminal charge that could result in up to 93 days in jail, a $500 fine, 6 points added to your driving record and the loss of your license.

 Michigan Drinking and Driving

 Operating while intoxicated is the most common drinking and driving offense in Michigan.
 The penalty is up to 93 days in jail plus fines and license sanctions.
-Our client’s blood alcohol level was over .17 so he was charged under the Super Drunk High BAC offense.
-The Michigan Super Drunk offense carries double the penalties of Operating While Intoxicated.
+Our client’s blood alcohol level was over .17, so he was charged under the Super Drunk High BAC offense.
+The Michigan Super Drunk offense carries more severe penalties than the offense of Operating While Intoxicated.
 License sanctions are much worse, jail time is up to 6 months, and fines are heftier.